Is it safe to travel on your trains?

 Can I come back on any train?

-No, but when you book your tickets you can select a convenient return journey departure time.
-You must travel back on your booked train.
+No, you must travel back on your booked train.

 Do we have reserved seats?